ananya-nadendla/can_i_eat_that/README.md

     - (Ex) You Tube, you tube, You tube, and YOU TUBE are the same

 - TODO:
-    1) Implement "Clear All" button in ManageAllergies
     2) Implement "Treenuts" option (encompasses all nuts)
     3) Make allergens list saveable
-    4) Prevent empty allergens list before scanning product
-    5) If no text is recognized, show Alert

 ### [0.0.1] - 2024-07-01